 - Bike shorts are built to withstand the pressures of long or intensive cycling.
 Chamois shorts (pronounced “sham-wah” or “shammy” for short) are designed to fight friction while providing cushioning to pressure points around the buttocks and groin.
 Made to be worn skin tight, they fight friction by providing a barrier to skin on skin contact, while the cushion provides comfort as well as protection to the areas that are most likely to be injured while riding (groin, and buttocks) keeping you in the saddle longer and allowing you to enjoy and get the most out of your spin class.

 - Use Cycle Glide® balm by Body Glide®

 - Seasoned cyclists know that lubricating areas prone to chafing is the easiest way to prevent irritation.
 Cycle Glide® balm is the anti-chafing balm of choice used by cyclists around the world!
 It provides an invisible, long-lasting barrier that prevents chafing and is never greasy and won’t ever ruin or stain your clothing.
-Hypoallergenic and made from natural ingredients, apply Cycle Glide® balm to the underarms, inner-thighs, up & along the buttocks, and groin before you head to spin class.
-One application of itis all you need to stay pain and chafe-free your entire class.
+Hypoallergenic and made from plant derived ingredients, apply Cycle Glide® balm to the underarms, inner-thighs, up & along the buttocks, and groin before you head to spin class.
+One application of it is all you need to stay pain and chafe-free your entire class.
 Stay in the saddle longer and avoid chafing and painful irritation with Cycle Glide® balm by Body Glide®.